dspichkin/djangodashpanel/README.md

 ```

 ### add task into cron
+note: for runing script user has to have enough right usually it is root right

 ```
+sudo crontab -e

 */5 * * * * /Home dir/Project dir/run_cron.sh
 ```

 ### Attempts to ssh

-based on data from btmp and wtmp
+data take from btmp and wtmp
- to access these files you need set files path in settings.py:
+to access these files you need set files path in settings.py :
+values by default
 PATH_LOGIN_ATTEMPT_CORRECT = '/var/log/btmp'
 PATH_LOGIN_ATTEMPT_INCORRECT = '/var/log/wtmp'

-note: for run script user has to have enough right usually it is root right